LarsBesselmann/WCA-EJA-GettingStarted/README.md

 #### Upgrade: Resolve the assisted fix issues
-1. Switch to the tab for Assisted fixes.
+1. Switch to the tab for **Assisted fixes**.

      <kbd>![](./images/media/ModResorts_Upgrade_AssistedFixes01.png)</kbd>

-    The issue **Behavior change in the javax.management.MBeanOperationInfo constructor** is listed.
+    The issue **Behavior change in the javax.management.MBeanOperationInfo constructor** is listed which is the one that caused the dispay errors.
 You will resolve the issue with the help of the watsonx Code Assistant.

-2. Scroll down and open all twisties to see the guidance how to fix the issue.
+2. Scroll down and open the two twisties to see the guidance how to fix the issue.

      <kbd>![](./images/media/ModResorts_Upgrade_AssistedFixes02.png)</kbd>